 When it is set to Normal the status window will use the text window properties.
 When it is set to Fault, items in the status window that have been selected for fault generation using the Fault Trigger menu item will use the Fault window properties when the fault is active.
-If either Fault 1 or Fault 2 triggering enables the status window, then only the faults that actually enabled the window will be shown in the Fault window will be shown in the Text window properties.
+If either Fault 1 or Fault 2 triggering enables the status window, then only the faults that actually enabled the window will be shown in the Fault window properties.
+The rest of the items on the status window will be shown in the Text window properties.